Anirudh6800/Anirudh6800/README.md

 - 👋 Hi, I’m Anirudh Singh
 - 👀 I’m interested in Natural and Formal Sciences, Philosophy, Literature and Arts
-- 🌱 I’m currently learning Advance Engineering Mathematics
+- 🌱 I’m currently learning Mathematics and Computation for Engineering applications